SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Swift classes do not inherit from a universal base class.

 Properties, methods, and initializers of a superclass may be overridden.
-That said, an initializer method must call one of its superclass's initializers before overriding any of the superclass's properties.
+That said, an initializer must call one of its superclass's initializers before overriding any of the superclass's properties.

 Any initializer that does not explicitly call a superclass's initializer